nhktmdzhg/my-arch-repo/README.md

 ### Step 1: Fork and Clean

 - Fork this repository to your own GitHub account.
-- Delete any existing package directories you do not need.

 ### Step 2: Choose the correct Docker container

-This repository currently uses the `cachyos/cachyos-v3` Docker container in both `build-release.yml` and `verify-change.yml`.
+This repository currently uses the `cachyos/cachyos-v3` Docker container in `build-release.yml`.

 If you fork this repository, choose the container that matches your target machines: